papsti/macpan-workshop/companion-materials_mli.md

 quite poor fit after it.
 Still, the next two concepts argue that this is quite a bit of progress and sets us up nicely for next steps.

+MLi: Define "reasonably good fit".
+What makes you say that?
+(I am not saying you are wrong, I want you to say a bit more).

 | <img src="images/concept.svg" width="120" />                                                                                                                                                                                                                                                                                                                                                                 |
 |:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Goodness of Fit Can Come Later**<br>Being able to generate simulations that are comparable to observed data is an important step in-and-of-itself in applied public health modelling, even if the comparison shows that the model is inconsistent with the data.
 Just having this comparison pipeline sets us up to assess whether subsequent model modifications help explain the system. |